 The plan is based on information from numerous sources (see resource page) and as of date shown below.
 The plan is subject to revisions as recommendations and restrictions change.

 As of October 1 2021 the CCCTS Board of Directors requires all participants in CCCTS activities to be fully vaccinated for the COVID 19 virus and to receive their booster shots when eligible.

 Members planning to engage in a group activity are expected to evaluate their health and state of mind prior to the start of the activity.
 Only ride if you are healthy, take extra care and pay attention to your surroundings.

 - If you have any symptoms of COVID-19 (fever, cough, sore throat, runny nose, headache, or shortness of breath) or have been directly exposed within the past 5 days to someone who has tested positive you should NOT participate in a ride.
-If symptoms begin during an organized ride, you must leave immediately and contact your local public health office for recommendations.
+If symptoms begin during an organized ride you must leave the ride immediately.

 - Do not touch your face, eyes, nose, or mouth with unwashed hands.

 - Be self-sufficient on the bike – leave prepared for nutrition, hydration and mechanicals.
 Bring your own hand sanitizer and mask

 - Do not share equipment, food, drinks, water bottles, etc.

 - Do not shake hands, hug, or high-five to celebrate.

 - Ride meeting place should be large enough to allow for physical distancing.

 - If the group is larger than 10, consider staggering departure times.
 Riders are encouraged to arrive as close to ride start time as possible to limit congregating.